bamos/bamos.github.io/index.md

 <p style="text-align: justify;">
 I am a person in NYC.
-I study <b>intelligent systems</b> that
+I build <b>intelligent systems</b> that
-understand and interact with our world.
+understand and interact with our world, including:
-My research involves:
 </p>

 <ol>